Schema markup generator (JSON-LD)

 - Copy and validate.
 Copy the block into your page, then check it in Google’s Rich Results Test.

-About structured data
+What structured data does

 Frequently asked questions